Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- Philadelphia has played 57 games this season that have had more than 213.5 combined points scored.
+- Philadelphia has played 57 games this season that finished with a combined score higher than 212.5 points.

-- The average over/under for Philadelphia's outings this season is 226.1, 12.6 more points than this game's point total.
+- Philadelphia's contests this season have a 226.1-point average over/under, 13.6 more points than this game's total.

+- So far this season, Philadelphia has put together a 48-34-0 record against the spread.

-- The 76ers have been chosen as underdogs in 25 games this year and have walked away with the win 12 times (48%) in those games.
+- The 76ers have been underdogs in 25 games this season and have come away with the win 12 times (48%) in those contests.

-- Philadelphia has a record of 1-1 when it is set as the underdog by +240 or more by bookmakers this season.
+- This season, Philadelphia has won seven of its 17 games, or 41.2%, when it is the underdog by at least +115 on the moneyline.

-- Philadelphia has an implied victory probability of 29.4% according to the moneyline set for this matchup.
+- Philadelphia has an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

 Celtics vs. 76ers Over/Under Stats (Regular Season)